 About Boston Baroque

-Boston Baroque is the first permanent Baroque orchestra established in North America, and is widely regarded as “one of the world’s premier period-instrument bands.”
-(Fanfare).
-The ensemble produces lively, emotionally charged, ground-breaking performances of Baroque and Classical works, for today’s audiences, performed on instruments and using performance techniques that reflect the eras in which the music was composed.
+According to Fanfare Magazine, Boston Baroque is widely regarded as “one of the world’s premier period-instrument bands.”
+The Boston-based ensemble produces lively, emotionally charged, ground-breaking performances of Baroque and Classical works for today’s audiences–performed on instruments and using performance techniques that reflect the eras in which the music was composed.